dessa-oss/atlas/api_docs/templates/configs.md

 **Driver Application**: this where your code exist for using Foundations for both setting up stages and running them.

-**Execution Environment**: this is where models are computed (ie: where jobs run).
+**Execution Environment**: this is the infrastrucre where models are actually computed (ie: where the actual jobs are run).
 This can be a variety of different locations such as local (where you run model code on your local machine), or on a remote server (Google Cloud Platorm, Amazon Web Services, other SSH servers).
 See below for more details on Types of Deployments.

+**Deployment Environment**: See *Execution Environment*

 **Job**: this is the unit used to describe the package that is the model, source code, and metadata that gets sent to be computed.

-**Deployment**: you can think of deployment as how the job gets run (executed).
+**Deployment**: the process of bundling, transfering and running (executing) a Foundations job on any environment.

 **Queuing System**: a way for multiple jobs to be sent to the execution environment, where they'll be put in line before they get run.